ACCA vs CPA: Differences & Career Prospects | Zell Education

 On the other hand, CPA-qualified professionals can work in any accounting firm, corporate finance, or even government agencies.

-ACCA full form is Association of Chartered Certified Accountants and CPA means Certified Public Accountant, many of you must be wondering which one is better.
-Who earns more ACCA or CPA?
+ACCA full form is Association of Chartered Certified Accountants, and CPA means Certified Public Accountant.
+Many of you must be wondering which one is better.
+Who earns more, ACCA or CPA?
 Can I do ACCA and CPA together?
-There are plenty of questions that come into mind when you think about choosing a course between ACCA and CPA.
-While Certified Public Accountant (CPA) makes you a Chartered Accountant of the US, the Association of Chartered Certified Accountants (ACCA) course makes you a global Chartered Accountant.
-This means you can practice Chartered Accountancy in 180 different countries.
-Before we get into the differences, there are some similarities between the two courses that you should take note of before you make your final decision.
+There are plenty of questions that come to mind when you think about choosing a course between ACCA and CPA.

-If becoming a Chartered Accountant is what you’ve been aiming for, with these two courses you can fulfill your dream, as they both allow you to practice Chartered Accountancy overseas.
+If becoming a Chartered Accountant is what you’ve been aiming for, with these two courses you can fulfil your dream, as they both allow you to practice Chartered Accountancy overseas.
 Additionally, these two courses hold immense prestige in the world of accountancy.
-Professionals with this degree are welcomed into the corporate world with interesting job opportunities and impressive salary packages.
-However, to know more about the differences between these two accounting courses, here’s a detailed differentiation between ACCA vs CPA in India.

 Got Questions Regarding Course Duration?